Disadvantages of a Legal Separation

 A Legal Separation Renders You Unable to Remarry

 The nature of a legal separation is to eliminate most of the obligations of a married couple while keeping the essence of the vows and legal side of marriage intact.
 This means that, although separated, couples that have completed a separation agreement are still betrothed to one another.
 Though the spouses may have some agreement regarding their respective romantic lives, a legal separation does not end the marriage in its entirety.

 This means you cannot get remarried.
-This can make legal separation less desirable to couples who have intentions of moving on from the current marriage, even if they find themselves benefiting in other facets of their life.
+This can make legal separation less desirable than a divorce to couples who have intentions of moving on from the current marriage, even if they find themselves benefiting in other facets of their life.
 The ability to marry again means the capacity to move on for some, and this can be a strong deterrent for legal separation.

 Just as Much Complexity as You’d Find with a Divorce

 Legal separation is often the sought-after option for couples seeking a way to maintain some marital benefits without the relationship.
 Because of the complexity involved, there will be a lot of proceedings, legal counsel, and paperwork.
-Not only do assets, debts, and credits have to be addressed, the property must be divided amongst the spouses accordingly, and things like child custody and alimony are also calculated and ordered.
+Not only do assets, debts, and credits have to addressed, the property must be divided among the spouses accordingly, and things like child custody and alimony are also calculated and ordered.
 With this, it becomes apparent that the work involved in setting up a legal separation agreement can be just as much, if not more than what is required for a divorce.